Ea, the town with the shortest name

 All along the coast of Biscay are numerous picturesque towns with a strong seafaring tradition: Zierbena, Santurtzi, Portugalete, Getxo, Plentzia, Gorliz, Bakio, Bermeo, Mundaka, Lekeitio and Ondarroa.
 If you are a fan of the sea, each of these has a different past that you cannot miss out on discovering during your visit to Biscay.

-We use proprietary and third-party cookies for analytical and customisation purposes, such as choosing the language in which to display the website.
-For more information, please consult our COOKIES POLICY.
-You can accept all cookies by clicking “Accept” or configure/reject the use of cookies CONFIGURE.
+We use proprietary and third-party cookies for technical, analytical and customisation purposes, such as choosing the language in which to display the website.
+For more information, please consult our cookies policy (Opens modal window).

 Cookies policy